openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 #### Protecting etcd quorum during update operations

-With the introduction of the [etcd protection enhancement](https://github.com/openshift/enhancements/pull/943), the ControlPlaneSet does not need to observe anything etcd related during scaling operations.
+With the introduction of the [etcd protection enhancement](https://github.com/openshift/enhancements/pull/943), the ControlPlaneMachineSet does not need to observe anything etcd related during scaling operations.
 In particular, it is the etcd operators responsibility to add Machine deletion hooks to prevent Control Plane Machines from being removed until they are no longer needed.
-When the ControlPlaneSet controller observes that a newly created Machine is ready, it will delete the old Control Plane Machine signalling to the etcd operator to switch the membership of the etcd cluster between the old and new instances.
+When the `ControlPlaneMachineSet` controller observes that a newly created Machine is ready, it will delete the old Control Plane Machine signalling to the etcd operator to switch the membership of the etcd cluster between the old and new instances.
 Once the membership has been switched, the Machine deletion hook will be removed on the old Machine, allowing it to be removed by the Machine controller in the normal way.

-#### Removing/disabling the ControlPlaneSet
+#### Removing/disabling the ControlPlaneMachineSet

-As some users may want to remove or disable the ControlPlaneSet, a finalizer will be placed on the ControlPlaneSet to allow the controller to ensure a safe removal of the ControlPlaneSet, while leaving the Control Plane Machines in place.
+As some users may want to remove or disable the ControlPlaneMachineSet, a finalizer will be placed on the `ControlPlaneMachineSet` to allow the controller to ensure a safe removal of the ControlPlaneMachineSet, while leaving the Control Plane Machines in place.

-Notably it will need to ensure that there are no owner references on the Machines pointing to the ControlPlaneSet instances.
-This will prevent the garbage collector from removing the Control Plane Machines when the ControlPlaneSet is deleted.
+Notably it will need to ensure that there are no owner references on the Machines pointing to the ControlPlaneMachineSet instances.
+This will prevent the garbage collector from removing the Control Plane Machines when the `ControlPlaneMachineSet` is deleted.

-If users later wish to reinstall the ControlPlaneSet, they are free to do so.
+If users later wish to reinstall the `ControlPlaneMachineSet`, they are free to do so.

-#### Installing a ControlPlaneSet within an existing cluster
+#### Installing a ControlPlaneMachineSet within an existing cluster

-When adding a ControlPlaneSet to a new cluster, the end user will need to define the ControlPlaneSet resource by copying the existing Control Plane Machine ProviderSpecs.
+When adding a ControlPlaneMachineSet to a new cluster, the end user will need to define the `ControlPlaneMachineSet` resource by copying the existing Control Plane Machine ProviderSpecs.
-Once this is copied, they should remove the failure domain and add the desired failure domains to the `FailureDomains` field within the ControlPlaneSet spec.
+Once this is copied, they should remove the failure domain and add the desired failure domains to the `FailureDomains` field within the ControlPlaneMachineSet spec.

-To ensure adding a ControlPlaneSet to the cluster is safe, we will need to ensure via a validating webhook that the replica count defined in the spec is consistent with the actual size of the control plane within the cluster.
+To ensure adding a `ControlPlaneMachineSet` to the cluster is safe, we will need to ensure via a validating webhook that the replica count defined in the spec is consistent with the actual size of the control plane within the cluster.

 If no Control Plane Machines exist, or they are in a non-Running state, the operator will report degraded until this issue is resolved.
-This creates a dependency for the ControlPlaneSet operator on the Machine API.
+This creates a dependency for the `ControlPlaneMachineSet` operator on the Machine API.
 It will be required to run at a higher run-level than Machine API.

-In UPI or misconfigured clusters, a user adding a ControlPlaneSet will result in a degraded cluster.
-Users will need to remove the invalid ControlPlaneSet resource to restore their cluster to a healthy state.
+In UPI or misconfigured clusters, a user adding a `ControlPlaneMachineSet` will result in a degraded cluster.
+Users will need to remove the invalid ControlPlaneMachineSet resource to restore their cluster to a healthy state.

 We do not recommend that UPI users attempt to adopt their control plane instances into Machine API due to the high likelihood that they cannot create an accurate configuration to replicate the original control plane instances.
-This limitation also limits the ControlPlaneSet operator to an IPI only operator.
+This limitation also limits the `ControlPlaneMachineSet` operator to an IPI only operator.

 ### Risks and Mitigations